coreyculler/datastore-dynamodb-migrator/README.md

 4. **Key Selection**: For Kinds you choose to migrate, you'll be prompted to:
    - Select a partition key from available fields (including the DataStore entity key identifier)
    - Optionally select a sort key
+   - Optionally rename the DynamoDB partition key attribute (the value still comes from the selected source field)
    - Confirm table names
 5. **Migration Plan**: Review the complete migration plan before execution
 6. **Progress Tracking**: Monitor real-time progress with detailed statistics